The New Acting Interior Secretary Is An Agency Insider And Ex-Oil Lobbyist

 "It's always interesting to hear the enviros say that kind of thing, because they have no problem with them occupying positions when the tide is turned," she said.

-Case in point: the previous U.S. Interior Secretary, Sally Jewell, was the former head of outdoor recreation behemoth REI.
+Case in point: the previous interior secretary, Sally Jewell, was the former head of outdoor recreation behemoth REI.

-Sgamma said Bernhardt's philosophy of responsible energy development on public lands is good for both American taxpayers and oil, gas or coal dependent towns across the Mountain West.
+Sgamma said Bernhardt's philosophy of responsible energy development on public lands is good for both American taxpayers and towns dependent on oil, gas or coal across the Mountain West.

 "It's not about benefiting any particular company that he might have worked for," she said.
 Bernhardt can "advance policies that enable that responsible energy development that benefits all Americans."

-The U.S. Interior Department manages one-fifth of all the land in the United States, including the wealth of oil, natural gas and coal below the ground.
-Under the Trump administration, oil and gas leases on public lands managed by the Interior Department last year generated $360 million dollars, an almost 90 percent increase from 2016.
+The Department of the Interior manages one-fifth of all the land in the United States, including the wealth of oil, natural gas and coal below the ground.
+Under the Trump administration, oil and gas leases on public lands managed by the department last year generated $360 million, an almost 90 percent increase from 2016.

 Bernhardt sees himself as a foot soldier for President Trump's pro-energy development agenda.

-"The President's objectives actually represent the will of the people," Bernhardt said during a speech to the conservative Washington think tank the Heritage Foundation in September 2018.
-"That means that at Interior, our goals are focused on the President's goals."
+"The president's objectives actually represent the will of the people," Bernhardt said during a speech to the conservative Washington think tank the Heritage Foundation in September 2018.
+"That means that at Interior, our goals are focused on the president's goals."

 Those goals include deregulation and relaxing environmental standards for oil and gas companies.

-Bernhardt is widely known to have a surgical legal mind and he's helped steer some of biggest efforts within Interior.
+Bernhardt is widely known to have a surgical legal mind, and he's helped steer some of biggest efforts within the Interior.

 For instance, late last year he erased a chapter on climate change from the department's handbook.
 Ruch said Bernhardt also advocated for rolling back Endangered Species Act protections and relaxing methane rules for oil and gas companies.